 A. Aluminum pull tabs are easy to collect, store and sell.
 There is no mess or smell, they don’t take up much space, and the tab is a higher grade of aluminum than the can.
-Empty pop cans can also be collected and sold to us.
+Empty pop cans can also be donated or sold to us.

 Q. What kind of plastic can I sell you?

-A. We only buy plastics from corporate accounts and municipal collection programs.
-We do not accept loose plastics; your City of Winnipeg recycling bin is the best place to recycle assorted plastic material.
+A. We only buy plastic from corporate accounts and municipal collection programs.
+We do not accept loose plastics from the public – your recycling bin is the best place to recycle plastic materials accepted by municipal programs.

 Q. Should I wash glass jars before I bring them to you for recycling?